Quick Guide on How To Safely Remove Acrylic Paint From a Wall

 Acetone is a potent solvent and is usually effective for stains that have dried.
 Granted, you might worry that it’ll also chip away at the original paint — not to mention damage walls made of wood.
 If you apply it properly though, these shouldn’t be major concerns.

-According to Tony from DIY GeeksOpens in a new tab., here’s how to remove acrylic paint using acetone:
+Here’s how to remove acrylic paint using acetoneOpens in a new tab.:

 1. Clean the stains with a rag to remove dirt and other debris.